-We examined 8 preyfield samples that corresponded to the colocalized ambient prey of 15 out of 47 specimens (some trawls correspond to more than one sampled specimen).
+We examined 8 prey-field samples that corresponded to the colocalized ambient prey of 15 out of 47 specimens (some trawls correspond to more than one sampled specimen).
 The epipelagic plankton samples from Bermuda (colocalized with the P. physalis specimens) were dominated by copepods, followed by decapod larvae and chaetognaths.
 While fish larvae were scarce in these samples, they were still far more abundant than in any other sampled location.
 The Atlantic epipelagic plankton samples (colocalized with the S. chuni and Atlantic shallow Nanomia specimens) were dominated by cladocerans, followed by copepods, larvaceans and salps.
 The Pacific epipelagic plankton sample from California (colocalized with the D. dispar specimens) was also dominated by copepods, followed by cladocerans and larvaceans.
 The quantified midwater tucker trawl from California (colocalized with V. serrata specimen D1137-D8 and Forskalia sp.
 Specimen D1137-D9) was also dominated by copepods (albeit larger species), followed by euphausiids (both adult and larval), chaetognaths, and ostracods.

 We found both positive and negative selectivity when comparing identified siphonophore prey to quantified co-localized prey fields.
 We found strong negative (<-0.5) selectivity for copepods in P. physalis specimens and in one specimen of V. serrata.
-However, in 11 specimens from 4 species (out of the 6 species that were quantitatively assessed), we found strong positive selectivity (>0.5) for a specific prey type (SM-Figure 1).
+However, in 11 siphonophore specimens from 4 species (out of the 6 species that were quantitatively assessed), we found strong positive selectivity (>0.5) for a specific prey type (SM Figure 1).
 These cases include: selectivity for fish in P. physalis; selectivity for copepods in S. chuni, and Atlantic Nanomia sp., selectivity for ostracods in V. serrata, and selectivity for salps in D. dispar (Fig. 4).

 Epipelagic siphonophores are known to be highly selective and specialized carnivores (Purcell 1981a, Purcell & Mills 1988, Mills 1995, Damian-Serrano et al. 2021a).
 ROV observations have revealed that some deep-sea siphonophores are also highly specialized (Choy et al. 2017).
 However, the lack of paired diet and planktonic community samples has limited an assessment of their feeding selectivity.
 For both the shallow- and deep-dwelling siphonophore species assessed here, we found their prey belonged to the less-abundant components of the co-localized planktonic community, demonstrating high prey-type selectivity.
-However, the selectivity index values presented in this study should be interpreted with care, since the prey field data is quantitative (abundance-based) but the gut content values are only binary at the specimen level, and frequency-based at the species level.
+However, the selectivity index values presented in this study should be interpreted with care, since the prey field data is quantitative (abundance-based) but the gut content values are only binary at the specimen level, and frequency-based at the predator species level.
 Overall, crustaceans (especially copepods) were identified as the most frequent prey type among siphonophore diets.
 Copepods are typically the most abundant prey type in planktonic communities, thus being able to feed on them is likely an advantageous strategy for any planktivorous predator (Turner 2004).
 Fish prey were detected only in the Portuguese man-o-war samples, in agreement with published observations of man-o-war feeding.